kleinbottle/swanlotus/content/blogs/asking-questions-in-english/asking-questions-in-english.md

 ```
 [Optional Interrogative] [First part of Verb] [Noun/Pronoun] [Rest of Verb if applicable]
 ```

-## Usage changes

-Usage changes in verb tenses, and their quirks, pose yet another burden to the student of English, especially when framing questions.
-Consider the statement "He ran fast."
-To invert it to a question, we may ask, "How did he run?".

-Now, where was the "did" in the original statement?
-We could have correctly said "He _did_ run fast," but that would sound either archaic or convey a specific emphatic sense, as if to refute a statement that he did not run fast, or to emphasize that he ran very fast.
-But these are different from the bland but neutral statement, "He ran fast," that we started out with.

-If "He ran fast," is all we have, simple application of the structure we have derived would give us the question "How ran he?" which, although correct, sounds decidedly poetic or archaic.
-Such expressions are not in contemporary use.

-Heaven forbid, if we said, "How did he _ran_?"
-We would then be committing a grammatical offense common to learners of English.
-Perhaps the only way to avoid such errors is to listen, read, write, and speak, until we become inwardly attuned to the language.

-So, splitting a verb to insert a noun or pronoun to generate a question is not simply a matter of rules but also of usage.
-By exposure to correct spoken and written English, you should develop your own inner sense of what is right and wrong.
-Rules, although helpful, are not a reliable rescue when faced with changing patterns of usage.

-## In closing

 Hopefully, this blog will help ensure that when you ask questions in English you neither embarrass yourself by wrong or inelegant usage nor confuse your interlocutor with a mangled question.